Standards & instruments

 STANDARD 8.
 Human Resources

-The institution has adequate and qualified human resources, both teaching and non-teaching, that enable it to perform its teaching, research, and community service functions.
-It has programs in place for the recruitment, selection, hiring, deployment, training, and retirement of personnel.
+The institution has adequate and qualified teaching and non-teaching human resources to perform its teaching, research, and community service functions.
+It has recruitment, selection, hiring, deployment, training, and retirement programs.

 STANDARD 9.
 Financial Resources

-A system is in place to manage the institution’s financial resources, including efficient sourcing, allocation, use, safeguarding, and accounting.
+A system is in place to manage the institution’s financial resources to achieve efficient sourcing, allocation, use, safeguarding, and accounting of such resources.

-The institution has adequate, conducive, up-to-date, well-maintained, and safe facilities to support the functions of teaching-learning, research, and community service.
+The institution has adequate, conducive, up-to-date, well-maintained, and safe facilities to support teaching, research, and community service.

 AREA 4.
 TEACHING-LEARNING